Timon and Pumbaa: The Lion King

-Based on the characters Rosencrantz and Guildenstern from Hamlet, Timon and Pumbaa are played by Nathan Lane and Ernie Sabella.
+Timon and Pumbaa are played by Nathan Lane and Ernie Sabella.
 Timon was animated and created by Michael Surrey.
 They made their first appearances in the 1994 film when they chased away the vultures that swarmed around young Simba, who had collapsed from heat exhaustion.
 Timon and Pumbaa then took the comatose lion cub back to a small pool, where they splashed water on him to wake him up.
 After Simba is awakened by the two, they introduce themselves and welcome Simba to stay with them and follow their hakuna matata philosophy.
 At first, Simba is unsure about Timon and Pumbaa's lifestyle, but it is explained to him in the song "Hakuna Matata".

 Many years later, while out on a musical walk with Timon, Pumbaa is distracted by a bug, which he follows into the jungle.
 The bug leads him right to a hungry lioness prowling around, who then tries to hunt down Pumbaa.
 She chases the warthog until Simba springs into action, and the two lions engage in conflict.
 When the lioness pins Simba, he recognizes her as Nala, his childhood playmate.
-They are happy to be together, but Timon is jealous after they leave for a night of romance.
+They are happy to be together again, but Timon is jealous after they leave for a night of romance.
 He and Pumbaa start singing the song "Can You Feel the Love Tonight?" and are joined by Simba and Nala on their night out.
 Still, the two help Simba fight Scar and gain his rightful place as the king of the Pride Lands, most notably when they create a hula distraction to lure away Scar's hyenas.
 Pumbaa single-handedly defeats Shenzi, Banzai and Ed.
 They also stand on top of Pride Rock along with Simba and Nala when Rafiki presents Simba and Nala's newborn cub to the animals of the Pride Lands.

 The Lion King's Timon & Pumbaa

-Timon and Pumbaa starred in their own animated television series which focuses on their lives.
-The duo is seen having many adventures in their jungle home, as well as across the globe, such as the United States, Spain, and France.
-This series also reveals their last names: Timon's is revealed to be Berkowitz while Pumbaa's is revealed to be Smith.
-It is also shown that Timon and Pumbaa celebrate Bestest Best Friend Day (which, according to Timon, was made up by Pumbaa) to dedicate their friendship.
+Timon and Pumbaa starred in their own spin-off television series.
+The duo continues to live by their problem-free philosophy Hakuna Matata, having many adventures in their jungle home, as well as across the globe, such as the United States, Spain, and France.
+In this series, Timon and Pumbaa are given full names: Timon's is revealed to be "Timon Leslie Berkowitz" and Pumbaa's is revealed to be "Pumbaa Smith".